OpenTPCast/Docs/guides/UPGRADE.md

         - This should be used if available to enable microphone support for older revisions of HTC Vive.
     - Vive Camera
         - This should only be used when "USB Audio Device" is not available to enable microphone support for newer revisions of the HTC Vive, and the camera should be disabled while running SteamVR to avoid stability issues.
-1. Right click on USB Hubs then select Install Client Service.

 ## Using Your TPCast After Upgrading
 To load up your TPCast on future play sessions, plug in the TPCast, wait a few minutes (checking VirtualHere USB Client if nessecary to see if the TPCast is ready), then launch SteamVR.